shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 ## Cloud distribution of pipeline configurations

 This guide walks through creating a **centralized configuration**: a single copy of a pipeline configuration that is located in a shared network location and accessed by all users.
 But, if your workforce is distributed across locations and networks, it may not be feasible to share a single copy of a pipeline configuration.
 Toolkit allows for this scenario by providing a **distributed configuration** option where a pipeline configuration is uploaded to Shotgun and each time a user accesses a project the configuration is downloaded and cached locally.
-You can learn more about distributed configuration's in our [Core API developer documentation](https://developer.shotgunsoftware.com/tk-core/initializing.html#distributed-configurations).
+You can learn more about distributed configurations in our [Core API developer documentation](https://developer.shotgunsoftware.com/tk-core/initializing.html#distributed-configurations).

 ## Working with more than one root folder